About the Fuse Progressive Voters Guide

 After we’ve compiled the information above, here are some factors we consider in making our recommendations in crowded or politically complex races.
 These are roughly listed in order of importance, though sometimes a single factor, like appropriate behavior, can outweigh everything else.

-1. Partner endorsements and volunteer council recommendations: We strongly weigh the endorsements of our official partner organizations.
-In addition, the recommendations of our volunteer and advisory councils in Spokane, Pierce County, Clark County, and south King County play a significant role in our decisions.
+1. Partner endorsements and volunteer council recommendations: We strongly weigh the endorsements of our official partner organizations, which are listed on the website.
+In addition, the recommendations of our volunteer and advisory council in Spokane plays a significant role in our decisions.

 2. The best choice in a given race: We do not automatically choose the most progressive candidate in the race.
 Instead, we weigh all of the information available and use the factors listed here to determine who we think is the best choice for progressive voters in a race.